amitmerchant1990/music_library/README.md

 music_library
 =============

-- This project illustrates the use of CakePHP to build a Music Library which includes Uploading songs with their details, Listing those songs and inplaying them as well.
+- This project illustrates the use of CakePHP to build a Music Library which includes Uploading songs with their details, Listing those songs and playing them in default player as well.
 More Features coming soon.

 - Future enhacements:
 	1) Login with Facebook.